Okazari/Rythm.js/README.md

 + fontSize
   + min: Minimum value given to `font-width`.
 Default: `0.8`
   + max: Maximum value given to `font-width`.
 Default: `1.2`
++ fontColor
+  + from: Array of integer between 0 and 255 corresponding to a RGB color.
+Default: `[0,0,0]`
+  + to: Array of integer between 0 and 255 corresponding to a RGB color.
+Default: `[255,255,255]`

 To see each visual effect, you can go to the [Demo](https://okazari.github.io/Rythm.js/).